yoondoong/bootstrap_workshop/README.md

 ## Fork

-To start our workshop, please clone [this](URL HEREfjdklsafjldsfflkdsafjl) repository to your computer.
+To start our workshop, please clone [this](https://github.com/jgualtieri/workshop) repository to your computer.
 It contains a bare-bones HTML file with content that we will be starting with.
-Notice how ugly it looks right now?
+Open it up – notice how ugly it looks right now?

 ## Setup